7 Manufacturing Scheduling Strategies

-Think of a bakery that receives an order on Monday for pickup Friday afternoon.
+Think of a bakery that receives an order on Monday for pickup on Friday afternoon.
 The order needs to be fresh Friday afternoon, so the baker plans to mix everything up Friday morning.
 That’s backward incremental planning in a (very simplified) nutshell.

 Chase strategy is all about fulfilling the demands of the market.
 You set your production to match orders without any leftovers.

-With chase strategy, you minimize your inventory and keep the input costs low until a client places an order.
+With the chase strategy, you minimize your inventory and keep the input costs low until a client places an order.
 Chase strategy is common in companies that don’t have a lot of expendable income, a typical small manufacturer, or those that deal in perishable items.

 4) Infinite Capacity Planning